emibk/ACIT4610-1-Assignment-1/README.md

-\### Project Description
+### Project Description

-This project implements a Genetic Algorithm (GA) to solve the Vehicle Routing Problem (VRP).
+The project implements a Genetic Algorithm (GA) to solve the Vehicle Routing Problem (VRP).

 The VRP involves finding efficient routes for a fleet of vehicles to serve a set of customers starting and ending at a central depot.

-Our GA-based solver:

-\- Minimizes the total Euclidean travel distance across all routes,
+Our GA-based solver minimizes the total Euclidean travel distance across all vehicles.

-\- Ensures that each customer is visited exactly once,

-\- Splits customer permutations into routes using dynamic programming (DP) to optimally assign vehicles.

-The implementation is written in Python as a single Jupyter-compatible script (spaghetti style).
+The implementation is written in Python as a single Jupyter Notebook.